vnsny-bia/VisitContactTrace/README.md

 # Requirements for the VisitContactTrace Application <a name="requirements"></a>

 VisitContactTrace is an R package that requires R, an open-source software, to be installed.
 For more information about R, visit the [R Project for Statistical Computing](https://www.r-project.org/).
-Inexperienced R users can jump to [Help Getting Started with R](#helpR) for additional guidance.
+If you do not have R installed on your computer or do not have much experience with R, go to [Help Getting Started with R](#helpR) before proceeding to the next section.

 The VisitContactTrace application allows users to **upload data manually.**  For example, a user may have access to a data extract from a standard report of service encounters from their organization's electronic medical record system.
 The user can save this data file as an *.xlsx or *.csv file and upload it to the VisitContactTrace application.
 More sophisticated R users can adapt the application's source code to read in datasets created from an ETL tool or incorporate the code into a data workflow.
 [More on the data specifications](#dataspec)